EAGLE BAY CAMP

 Welcome to Eagle Bay Camp.
 Whether you are a child, young person, or adult you will never forget your time at Eagle Bay.
 Our Motto "A Place Where Lives are Changed" perfectly describes this 23 acre piece of property on the shores of Shuswap lake in Southern BC.
 We believe once you come to Eagle Bay Camp you will long to return.
 This is a very special place and many people have found peace, purpose, and answers to some of life's difficult questions after spending time here.

 Since it's inception in 1984, Eagle Bay has continued to grow and become a very popular camp in the BC Interior.
 From one of our 18 rustic cabins to our 18 room retreat lodge, you will find the perfect setting for your week at summer camp, weekend retreat, or day trip.
 Each cabin sleeps 8-10 people and each room in our lodge can sleep up to 4, complete with bathrooms and showers in each room.
-Our large dining hall and outdoor covered deck can feed over 200 people, in one sitting, and our full-time chef offers over 30 years of expert cooking experience.
+Our large dining hall and outdoor covered deck can feed over 200 people, in one sitting, and our full-time chef offers delicious meals, that are sure to please.

 Outdoor activities include over a kilometer of lake front, a 26' climbing tower, basketball, Gaga pit, zip line, archery, beach volleyball as well as kayaking, swimming, paintball, and our lakeside campfire pit which can seat more than 200 people.